pu2clr/SI4735/examples/SI47XX_11_NO_CRYSTAL/README.md

 # Using Reference Clock (No Crystal) with SI47XX device

-It is an example that uses the reference clock setup instead of crystal oscilator.
+The examples found here will show you how to configure the SI473X device with external oscillator.
+It can be useful to improve the stability of the system by using more precise oscillators instead of regular passive crystals.

 The folder SI47XX_RDS_TOUCH_SHIELD_REF_CLOCK has a sketch that uses the mcufriend TFT touch Display Shield.
 This sketch is very similar to the sketch found on SI47XX_10_RDS folder.
 The main difference is the external clock setup.